Houston Psychiatrist

 4. Medication: We develop a treatment plan that fits your lifestyle and values.

 ADHD isn’t a moral failing.
-It’s a neurodevelopmental condition that can affect anyone—executives, artists, students, parents.
+It’s a neurodevelopmental condition that can affect anyone: executives, artists, students, parents.
 Left unchecked, it can create real problems.
-But with the right tools, insight, and support, it can become a manageable—and even empowering—part of your identity.
+With the right tools, insight, and support, it can become a manageable or even empowering part of your identity.

 If you’ve been wondering whether ADHD could be behind your daily struggles, don’t ignore that instinct.
 Insight is the first step toward change.